georgestein/ssl-legacysurvey/README.md

 # ssl-legacysurvey
 This directory contains public data from our work on self-supervised learning for the Dark Energy Spectroscopic Instrument (DESI) Legacy Imaging Surveys’ Data Release 9.

-We are currently hosting new strong lens candidates found in *Mining for strong gravitational lenses with self-supervised learning*
+We are currently hosting new strong lens candidates found in *Mining for strong gravitational lenses with self-supervised learning - [arxiv.org/abs/2110.00023](https://arxiv.org/abs/2110.00023)*

 - data-usage.ipynb demonstrates how to load and visualize the data products, which include: